Devsh-Graphics-Programming/TerraInfra/docs/getting-started.md

 - Set per session:
   `cd terraform; $env:SOPS_AGE_KEY = Get-Content terra.agekey -Raw`

+### Do not do this
+- Never commit private keys, PATs, webhook secrets, state files, `.terraform/`, or `*.agekey`.
+- Keep `.env` local only; rotate creds if it ever leaks.
+- SOPS-encrypted YAMLs are fine in git; only the public age key sits in `.sops.yaml`.
+- Provider test fixtures under `provider/` use dummy keys; scanners may flag them—review before whitelisting.
+- Run a secret scan before sharing the repo or changing visibility.

 ### .env template (prod default)
 `terraform/.env` (not committed):
 ```